peregilk/north-t5/README.md

 While the huge models will give the best results, they are also both difficult and expensive to finetune.
 It is recommended to start with finetuning on the Nord-t5-base-model.
 This can usually be finetuned on a standard graphic card or a free TPU through Google Colab.
 The extra versions of the Nord-T5-base model was created with this in mind.

+## Formats
+The models are trained using the T5X library, and the original checkpoints are available.
+The T5X library is also well suited for doing additional finetuning or interference.
+The models is also converted to Transformers/HuggingFace.
+In this framework, the models are available both in Flax, PyTorch and TensorFlow format.

+## Future
 I will continue to train and release additional models based on this framework.